The Big Picture: Careers in Corporate Impact

 What better way to make an impact than from the inside?
 Today, corporations across nearly every industry — energy, healthcare, consumer products, manufacturing, finance, agriculture, technology, chemicals, communications, professional services, to name just a few — are actively engaged in some form of corporate impact effort, and 83% of the largest companies report on these activities.
 But even within a company, there are a variety of impact paths you can take.

 Many companies task one department with driving the company’s overall sustainability strategy, environmental initiatives, and/or social impact planning.
-Often knowledge centers for employee engagement, these positions can ensure consistency and collaboration among different departments.
-Increasingly, these departments lead the integration of citizenship strategy across the company in support of overarching business objectives.
+These departments are often knowledge centers for employee engagement and the people running them ensure consistency and collaboration among different departments.
+Increasingly, these departments lead the integration of the company’s citizenship and social impact strategy across the company in support of overarching business objectives.

 When it comes to implementing these strategies, these departments contribute in areas including: